About

 The Weave Shed is a resource site, providing a portal to available weave resources on one site alongside an active blog featuring weave-related stories, news, up and coming events and featured weavers.
 We’re a community site and encourage all users to participate in its growth.
-The information here is from the professional UK weave community and the editors.
+The information here is from the professional UK & global weave community and the editor.

 About us

-Philippa’s research/design practice pushes the boundaries of what is possible within the field of CAD/CAM (digital) 3D woven jacquard textiles.
-It involves exploring the full potential of the industrial power loom weaving method, creating ‘finishing’ effects on the loom, relying at times on serendipity to advance new ideas.
+Philippa’s research/design practice pushes the boundaries of what is possible within the field of digital 3D woven jacquard textiles.
+It involves exploring the full potential of the industrial power loom weaving method, creating sustainable on loom finishing effects, relying at times on serendipity to advance new ideas.
 Initial prototyping is developed on hand looms.
 The process is also reliant on both old and new yarn developments and exploring unusual combinations of woven structure interactions.

 Links: